adaltas/node-nikita/docs/content/about/tutorial.md

 Nikita is written from the ground up to be transparent whether it is executed locally or over SSH.
 In fact, all the tests are provided with an ssh argument and are executed twice.
 The first time with the connection set to null and the second time with an established SSH connection.

 Calling `nikita.ssh.open` and `nikita.ssh.close` will associate the Nikita current session with and without an SSH connection.
 The `nikita.ssh.open` action must be registered before scheduling any other actions and, inversely, the `nikita.ssh.close` action must be registered last.
 Both the `nikita.log.cli` and `nikital.log.md` actions are always executed locally.
-When SSH is setup, passing the `ssh` option to selected actions activates and deactivates the SSH connection.
+When SSH is setup, passing the `ssh` config to selected actions activates and deactivates the SSH connection.

 ```js
 require('nikita')